 Now it does not say if this technique removes the urine odor.
 You’ll have to get down on all fours to smell.

 Vinegar + Water + Baking Soda + Liquid Dishwashing Detergent + Hydrogen Peroxide

-This is actually two homemade cleaners.
-I found this recipe here.
+These are actually two homemade recipes that I found here.

 The first one includes a 50% mixture of water and vinegar.
 Treat the stained area with this mixture then blot dry with a white towel or paper towel.
 Use a wet/dry vacuum to remove excess moisture.